 - Longer duration = more calories burnt.
 Because walking is so effortless, you can do it for a sustained period of time.
 If you asked individuals to do cardio until they couldn’t do it any longer and one of them is doing walking and one of them is doing sprinting, who will last longer?
 Let’s say we even give the sprinter a minute between each sprint.
 How long is that person actually going to last before they give up?
 My guess not that long.
 However, the walking person will continue going and going like the energizer bunny and thus burn more calories in the long run.
 Or, should I say “long walk.”

 - Less Fatigue on Your Joints.
-Walking puts relatively little strain on your joints, whereas running or sprinting can really damage knee joints.
+Another one of the awesome benefits of walking, it puts relatively little strain on your joints.
+Running or sprinting, on the other hand, can really damage knee joints.
 Because a part of a healthy lifestyle is also incorporating some exercise into your routine as well, it’s wise to have as little wear-and-tear on your body as possible and save that for the gym (if you can get there).

 - EPOC means nothing.
 EPOC stands for Excess Post-Exercise Oxygen Consumption.
 Essentially, it is the “after-burn” effect that many people who do HIIT cardio claim is the benefit of it.
 Sadly, it doesn’t really account for much.
 According to research, it only burns an excess of 6-15% of the calories burnt.
 So, let’s say you did some HIIT for 20 minutes and you burned 200 calories.
 Awesome.
 With EPOC you burned now 212 calories – 230 calories.
 Do you know how easily that can be gained back through a bad diet?
 Have one tablespoon of peanut butter and its 96 calories…

 - Walking isn’t dangerous.
-As almost anyone can walk and there is no real “thinking” or “planning” that one needs to do before going for a walk, it is safe.
+Another one of the understated benefits of walking is that there is no danger involved with walking.
+As almost anyone can walk, there is no real “planning” that one needs to do before going for a walk.
+It is safe.
 Safe is a good thing.
 It means you can continue it day after day after day.
 It means you can incorporate it into your lifestyle.
-It is something you can grow to enjoy, not something you “have” to do or “get done” like HIIT cardio.
+And it is something you can grow to enjoy, not something you “have” to do or “get done” like HIIT cardio.
 How many of you HIIT people out there actually get excited for it?
 My guess is less than a handful.
 Walking, on the other hand, is super chill and you don’t need much planning around it.
 Just do it.
 And you won’t have to worry about injury most likely.

 Note: I want to mention one thing here before we move onto the next benefit.
 If you’re a busy individual and cannot walk for thirty minutes to an hour or so, then HIIT might be a good choice for you.
 If you still want to increase your cardiovascular performance but don’t have time, then do it.
 However, know that it doesn’t really burn more calories in the long walk.
 Next, many people think that HIIT increases longevity, and there is some truth behind that, as better cardiovascular health has been associated with that, but also just know that eating in a caloric deficit and not over-consuming calories can also help you live a longer, healthier life as well.